 3. Rental listing websites

-There are many rental listing websites that allow you to search for listings that allow dogs, cats, or both.
-Many are free for renters, like Peoplewithpets.com and Zillow.com.
+There are many rental listing websites that allow you to search for listings (often using filters) that allow dogs, cats, or both.
+Many are free for renters, like Peoplewithpets.com, Zillow.com, and Trulia.com.

 For metropolitan markets and spreading into many rural communities too, the most well-known (and free) is Craigslist.org.
 If you can’t find a good free local website with a pet-ok search feature built in, one trick is you can use any rental listing site that allows searching by keyword.
 Try putting “pet” and “pets”, then “dog” or “dogs” or “cat” in the search box, you will bring up listings that say “dogs ok” or “small pet allowed.”